Nerwyn/android-tv-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_actions_appearance_options.png" alt="editor actions appearance options" width="600"/>

 All remote elements can have a `Label`, `Icon`, and `Units`.
 These fields can also be set using templates.
-Similar to the general tab, each remote element can have it's CSS styles set (including using templates).
+Similar to the general tab, each remote element can have it's CSS styles set (also supports templates).

 You may find the following CSS selectors useful for styling: